 That buys a new site that’s spitting out $16,133/m and you pull your lever one more time and get income to $32,266/m for a sale price of $968k.

-Yes this is overly simplistic and it assumes that you are able to double a site every time and that nothing devastating happens like a google medic update on a health site.
+Yes this is overly simplistic and it assumes that people are able to double a site every time and that nothing devastating happens like a google medic update on a health site that will cost you.

 Anyone can learn to build a six figure content site to get to $100k and if you’ve got the stomach to go all in, you are in theory just 3 flips away from achieving 7 figures.